+Any type of toilet paper that is advertised as ultra-soft or plush is best to steer clear of if you want to protect your plumbing.
 Most products touting "soft" or "quilted" features are the toilet papers to avoid.
-Soft and plush generally mean thick and expanding.
+Soft and plush generally means thick and expanding.
 To avoid plumbing problems, you want the toilet paper to degrade, not expand.
-Additionally, some high-end products contain oils, bleaches and softening agents which can further harm plumbing.
+Additionally, some products contain oils, bleaches, and softening agents, which can further harm your plumbing system.

 These plush types of toilet paper cost more initially, and the long-term effects of putting thick paper through pipes and into a septic system can inhibit the overall effectiveness of the system, clog waterways, and cause permanent damage to your plumbing.

 Avoid Flushable Wipes At All Costs

 Just because a product is called "flushable" doesn't mean you should flush it.
 Flushable wipes used in lieu of toilet paper are especially a problem for plumbing systems.
 In fact, they are worse than the plushest types of toilet papers.
 Flushable wipes are the culprit behind many clogged toilets and water lines.
 If you want to avoid plumbing headaches, avoid their use.
 (Or use them, but don't flush them.)

 The Best Toilet Paper for Plumbing Systems

 You'll save trees and your plumbing by avoiding products that use no recycled materials.
 If the toilet paper has a low or no post-consumer fiber content, the product is not likely good for your plumbing.
 When choosing toilet paper, look for brands that are certified septic-safe by the National Sanitation Foundation.
 This organization tests products, including toilet paper.
 Septic-safe toilet papers break down quickly when exposed to water.